1100011Dawg/Obsidian_Dawson/School/IB ELA/MacBeth/Macbeth.md

 - Fears [[Banquo]] due to prophecy ¨Reigns that which would be feared. ’¨(1007)
 - Want murders to kill [[Banquo]]
 - ¨Whom we, to gain our peace, have sent to peace,¨(1137)
-- (1252) around this line Ghost of [[Banquo]] sits in his seat others can see ghost, so he looks crazy
+- (1252) around this line Ghost of [[Banquo]] sits in his seat others can see ghost, so he looks crazy relates to him seeing a floating dagger
+-

  - mind of scorpean line
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDgzNjk5OSwtMTc1ODY5MzY1M119
+eyJoaXN0b3J5IjpbMjE0Mjg5MjM2NSwtMTc1ODY5MzY1M119
 -->